 - 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. - NO. Domestic water will be provided by the City of Chehalis.
-Minor infiltration is expected to discharge to groundwater through storm-water systems after treatment. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. - NO. The sewer will be ran to the Lewis County Sewer District #4 public sewer system. - c.
+Give general description, purpose, and approximate quantities if known.

+NO. Domestic water will be provided by the City of Chehalis.
+Minor infiltration is - NO. Domestic water will be provided by the City of Chehalis.
+Minor infiltration is expected to discharge to groundwater through stormwater detention systems after treatment. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. - NO. The sewer will be ran to the City of Chehalis sewer system. - c.
 Water runoff (including stormwater): - 1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe. - Rain water will be collected and treated through approved filter and biotreatment systems.
 Pipe and pond detention systems will discharge at natural locations. - 2) Could waste materials enter ground or surface waters?
-If so, generally describe. - Approved treatment systems are to be installed with appropriate maintenance agreement.
+If so, generally describe.
+Approved treatment systems are to be installed with appropriate maintenance agreement.
 Waste contamination is unlikely. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.